vipulbhj/nraf/README.md

 ## Getting Started:-
 Current no useful documentation is available for the project, but I am actively working on that(might be work to star the project to keep an eye over it).

 But in the mean time, If you one of the brave one's.
-Look into the example directory and open up example.js.
+Look into the example directory in the github repo and open up example.js.
 You will find comments describing most of the things there are and I have also hacked together a fun example which demonstrates most of the regular bits.

 *_Spread the word and give this project some love_*